MarlonJD/django-rest-auth/README.rst

 Welcome to django-rest-auth
 ===========================

+WARNING: This is fork of the Tivix's repo for Django 4.0 compatibility.
+When that repo will ready.
+I'll remove this fork from PyPI

 Repository is unmaintained at the moment (on pause).
 More info can be found on this issue page: https://github.com/Tivix/django-rest-auth/issues/568

 .. image:: https://travis-ci.org/Tivix/django-rest-auth.svg